-For my PhD dissertation project, I’m researching how disabled people living in residential care institutions are treated by the Ontario Disability Support Program (ODSP).
+For my PhD dissertation project, I researched how disabled people living in residential care institutions are treated by the Ontario Disability Support Program (ODSP).

-I am doing the research in 2 phases.In the first phase, I studied the policies that regulate ODSP.
+I did the research in 2 phases.In the first phase, I studied the policies that regulate ODSP.
 These are legal documents with all the rules that tell ODSP workers how to decide if someone is eligible for income support, how much money they get, and how to make all the other decisions related to ODSP.
 I'm reading them very closely to understand what the “rules” are for people living in residential care settings.
 I am using linguistic-informed research methods (critical discourse-historical analysis) to understand which words and grammatical tools the provincial government uses in the policy texts, and how those choices impact the meaning of the texts.In the second phase of research, I did interviews with 19 people who have real-life experience with ODSP and residential care institutions.
 I asked them questions about their experiences with ODSP and institutional systems.
-I'm currently analyzing the transcripts, to develop a more comprehensive picture of how ODSP actually works in real life for people.My guiding research questions are: 1) How is institutionalization discursively constructed within ODSP’s policy texts?
+I analyzed the transcripts to develop a more comprehensive picture of how ODSP actually works in real life for real people.My guiding research questions were: 1) How is institutionalization discursively constructed within ODSP’s policy texts?
 And, 2) What do the experiences of allowance recipients and institution staff tell us about how ableism is manifested through ODSP?

 Stay tuned!
 This section will be updated with more detailed descriptions of how the allowance schemes work.
 I'll share a bit about how ODSP categorizes applicants/recipients into 3 broad groups to determine benefit rates: renter/owner, boarder, or institutionalized person.
 I'll also update this section with themes from my interviews with ODSP recipients and residence staff.Here's a very brief summary of a few things I've learned so far: